Alkyl group

-In organic chemistry, an alkyl group is an alkane missing one hydrogen.
+In organic chemistry, an alkyl group is an alkane missing one hydrogen atom.

 The term alkyl is intentionally unspecific to include many possible substitutions.

 An acyclic alkyl has the general formula of \sC_{n}H_{2n+1}.
 A cycloalkyl group is derived from a cycloalkane by removal of a hydrogen atom from a ring and has the general formula \sC_{n}H_{2n-1}.

 Typically an alkyl is a part of a larger molecule.
 In structural formulae, the symbol R is used to designate a generic (unspecified) alkyl group.
 The smallest alkyl group is methyl, with the formula \sCH3.

 Related concepts

 Alkylation is the addition of alkyl groups to molecules, often by alkylating agents such as alkyl halides.

 Alkylating antineoplastic agents are a class of compounds that are used to treat cancer.
 In such case, the term alkyl is used loosely.
 For example, nitrogen mustards are well-known alkylating agents, but they are not simple hydrocarbons.

 In chemistry, alkyl is a group, a substituent, that is attached to other molecular fragments.
 For example, alkyl lithium reagents have the empirical formula Li(alkyl), where alkyl = methyl, ethyl, etc. A dialkyl ether is an ether with two alkyl groups, e.g., diethyl ether O(CH2CH3)2.